-22. The key is our national center; we have program, cadre and mass involvement.
+-19.
+The key is our national center; we have program, cadre and mass involvement.
 The objective opportunities and demands upon us are great.
 We are determined to concentrate into the center and so organize our national work as to make this leap possible.
-When this projection was made it appeared that we would make this shift at the cost of creating a new and ironic contradiction-namely a considerable weakening of our forces in the leadership of local committees and the withdrawal of comrades from important mass work.
+When this projection was made it appeared that we would make this shift at the cost of creating a new and ironic contradiction--namely a considerable weakening of our forces in the leadership of local committees and the withdrawal of comrades from important mass work.
 But we determined on this course nonetheless on the assumption that if our prognosis was correct and our determination steadfast we would win fresh forces.

-- 23. The erstwhile Trotskyist movement internationally has felt the impact of the crisis and the new challenges.
-The United Secretariat has both experienced a number of splits to the left and developed a sharp clash between its leading European sections centered on the French Ligue Communiste on the one side and the American SWP on the other.
-The U.Sec.-SWP antagonism arises essentially out of the divergence between the continuing Pabloist, essentially centrist appetites of the U.Sec. (recently directed at student youth as the springboard of revolution) and the SWP which uses Marxist "orthodoxy" as a cover for their ambition to become the new party of reformist socialism in America. - The International Committee, essentially a bloc of the British SLL and the French OCI, together with their respective satellites. teeters on the edge of an open split.
-The central SLL-OCI difference, which is of some years' standing, has been sharpened intolerably by the new opportunities for building the world movement which the Lambert group is energetically pursuing.
-The SLL considers that the Fourth International has been rebuilt and that they are it -- a posture of sectarian pretense.
+20. The erstwhile Trotskyist movement internationally has felt the impact of the crisis and the new challenges.
+The United Secretariat has experienced both a number of splits to the left and has developed a sharp clash between its leading European sections contered on the French Ligue Communiste on the one side and the American SWP on the other.
+The U.Sec.-SWP antagonism arises essentially out of the divergence between the continuing Pabloist, essentially centrist appetites of the U.Sec. (recently directed at student youth as the springboard of revolution) and the SWP which uses Marxist "orthodoxy" as a cover for their ambition to become the new party of reformist socialism in America.
+The International Committee, essentially a bloc of the Bri-21. tish SLL and the French OCI, together with their respective satellites, teeters on the edge of an open split.
+The/SLL-OCI difference, which is of some years standing, has been sharpened intolerably by the new opportunities for building the world movement which the Lambert group is energetically pursuing.
+The SLL considers that the Fourth International has been rebuilt and that they are it--a posture of sectarian pretense.
 The OCI accurately subtitles its identification of the IC as "for the reconstruction of the FI."
-Despite our agreement on this point, we have several serious differences with the OCI: (1) their use and justification of their own violence (in circumstances other than of self-defense) or that of the state against other radicals; (2) their approach to radical youth programmatically independent from the vanguard party, i.e. treating studentcentered youth as a sort of a separate revolutionary class, i.e. conciliating essentially petty-bourgeois youth impulses; and (3) pretending for years that their bloc with the SLL was a bona fide democratic centralist international organization and hiding from the world movement their many substantial differences with the SLL in order to maintain that bloc. - 25.
-In the context of the instability of the self-styled "Internationals," a process of several splits among national sections, particularly from the U.Sec. and its periphery, continues to be evident, producing independent groups which are in rapid motion away from or towards one or another of the loosely-defined tendencies of the existing international Trotskyist movement.
-It is essential that the Spartacist tendency become a pole of attraction in the sorting-out process taking place.
-The question being posed by these opportunities is whether the IC, possibly reorganized under OCI leadership, will continue to be the main recognized repository of anti-Pabloism, or whether a process of internal differentiation within the sections and supporters of the IC, combined with the accretion of new forces, will produce the political clarification necessary to pose the fight against revisionism on a theoretically and programmatically correct and principled basis.
+Despite our agreement on this point, we have several serious differencew with the OCI: (1) their use and justification of their own violence (in circumstances other than of self-defense) or that of the state against other radicals; (2) their approach to radical youth programmatically independent from the vanguard party, i.e. treating student-centered youth as a sort of a separate revolutionary class, i.e. conciliating essentially petty-bourgeois youth impulses; and (3) pretending for years that their bloc with the SLL was a bona fide democratic centralist international organization and hiding from the world movement their many substantial differences with the SLL in order to maintain that bloc.